 Revenues and expenditures per capita show changes relative to population.
-For further analysis, revenues and expenditures per capita charted together provide a method to measure both sides of the municipal budget.
+For enhanced analysis, revenues and expenditures per capita charted together provide a method to measure both sides of the municipal budget.
 As population increases, it might be expected that revenues and the need for services would increase proportionately and therefore the level of per capita revenues would remain constant.
-If per capita revenues are decreasing, the municipality may not be able to maintain existing service levels unless cost savings or new revenue sources are found.
+If per capita revenues are decreasing, the municipality may not be able to maintain existing service levels unless cost savings or new revenue sources are identified.
 Changes in per capita expenditures that reflect an increase may indicate that the cost of providing municipal services is outpacing the community's ability to pay for those services, especially if spending is greater than can be counted for by inflation or the addition of new services.

-From FY2005 through FY2008, expenditures per capita exceeded revenues per capita due to the use of one-time funds in the operating budget, mainly from Free Cash.
+From FY2007 through FY2008, expenditures per capita exceeded revenues per capita due to the use of one-time funds in the operating budget, primarily from Free Cash.
 With a significant reduction in the Free Cash available for the FY2009 operating budget, the need for a policy revision was apparent.
-With the subsequent adoption of the Free Cash Policy in November 2010, the use of one-time revenue for the operating budget was phased down and capped at \$500,000, with an additional \$150,000 used for the Appropriations Committee Reserve Fund1.
+With the subsequent adoption of the Free Cash Policy in November 2010, the use of one-time revenue for the operating budget was phased down and capped at \$500,000, with an additional \$150,000, increased to \$175,000 in FY2016, used for the Appropriations Committee Reserve Fund1.
 Therefore from FY2010 forward, the Town's revenues per capita exceed expenditures per capita.
 The funds represented by the difference are now closed to surplus (i.e. Free Cash) and are then available to fund capital items and other one-time expenditures in accordance with the Free Cash Policy.

-1 Reserve Fund is an amount set aside annually within the budget of the town to provide a funding source for extraordinary or unforeseen expenditures.
+1 The Reserve Fund is an amount set aside annually within the budget of the town to provide a funding source for extraordinary or unforeseen expenditures.
 The Appropriations Committee can authorize transfers from this fund.
 If unused, these funds return to Free Cash at the close of the Fiscal Year.
+Beginning in FY2016 the Reserve Fund was increased to \$175,000.